 - You have at least a C1 or Advanced English level.
 If this is unknown, a written task and interview process will measure your level.

-- To be 18 years of age.
+- Be 18+ years of age.

-Getting a Visa
+Getting a Visa to Teach in Thailand

-When you get to Thailand, your employer will apply for your work permit on your behalf (usually) on the basis that you have this visa.
+When you get to Thailand, your employer will apply for your work permit on your behalf (usually), on the basis that you have this visa.

-When you find a job, you would go to a neighbouring country such as Laos, and visit the Thai embassy there to obtain your Non-Immigrant B visa.
+When you find a job, you will go to a neighboring country such as Laos and visit the Thai embassy there to obtain your Non-Immigrant B visa.

 Once you get your work permit, you can extend your stay in the country for as long as the duration of your employment contract.

-If you already have secured a job before flying to Thailand, you can obtain the necessary documents from your employer and along with the other requirements, apply for this visa at your local Thai consulate or embassy.
+If you have already secured a job before flying to Thailand, you can obtain the necessary documents from your employer and, along with the other requirements, apply for this visa at your local Thai consulate or embassy.

 Below are the requirements for application: